sphinx-contrib/repl/README.rst

       f"{x=}"

 First of such block will invoke a dedicated Python interpreter process, which will continue to run in the background for each RST document until the document is fully parsed.
-With the interpreter, the above block of code will produce the following document block:
+The above block of code will produce the following document block:

 .. code-block:: python